hms-dbmi/sexDifferenceInASD/README.md

 # Sex difference in autism spectrum disorder (ASD)
-Jupyter Notebook for conducting comorbidity analysis for ASD patients on Aetna claims database and replication in Boston Children Hospital (BCH) database.
+Jupyter Notebook for conducting comorbidity analysis for ASD patients on a claim database and replication in an independent electronic health record database.

 ## Prerequisites
 The following libraries must be installed: